A Kontsevich integral of order 1: Abstract

 \section{Abstract}

-We define a $1$-cocycle in the space of long knots that is a natural generalisation of the Kontsevich integral seen as a $0$-cocycle.
-It involves a $2$-form that generalises the Knizhnik--Zamolodchikov connection.
-Similarly to the Kontsevich integral, it lives in a space of chord diagrams of the same kind as those that make the principal parts of Vassiliev's $1$-cocycles.
-Moreover, up to a change of variable similar to the one that led Birman--Lin to discover the $4$T relations, we show that the relations defining our space, which allow the integral to be finite and invariant, are dual to the maps that define Vassiliev's cohomology in degree $1$.
+We define a $1$-cocycle in the space of long knots that is a natural generalization of the Kontsevich integral seen as a $0$-cocycle.
+It involves a $2$-form that generalizes the Knizhnik--Zamolodchikov connection.
+We show that the well-known close relationship between the Kontsevich integral and Vassiliev invariants (via the algebra of chord diagrams and $1$T-$4$T relations) is preserved between our integral and Vassiliev $1$-cocycles, via a change of variable similar to the one that led Birman--Lin to discover the $4$T relations.
+We explain how this construction is related to Cirio--Faria Martins' categorification of the Knizhnik--Zamolodchikov connection.

-Since Vassiliev~\cite{VassilievBook} and Hatcher~\cite{HatcherTopologicalmoduli} (followed by Budney~\cite{BudneyHomotopyType} and Budney--Cohen~\cite{BudneyHomology}) introduced an interest for the topology of the space of knots, it is remarkable how few attempts have been made to build actual realisations of $1$-cocycles---the simplest topological invariants after classical \enquote{knot invariants}, and at the same time how different these attempts have been from each other: see \cite{VassilievTT2}, \cite{Sakai1, Sakai2}, \cite{MortierCADS, FT1cocycles}, \cite{FiedlerQuantum1cocycles, FiedlerSingularization, FiedlerPolyCocy}.
-This is not the first attempt to build $1$-cocycles by means of integrals: Sakai's method in \cite{Sakai1, Sakai2} uses configuration space integrals---see also \cite{CattaneoCottaLongoni, BottTaubes}.
-We use a different method that follows closely the original work of Kontsevich \cite{Kontsevich}.
-At a categorical level, the present approach is related to the work of Cirio and Faria Martins on the categorification of the Knizhnik--Zamolodchikov connection \cite{CirioFaria}.
-This aspect shall be developed in a forthcoming paper.
+The Kontsevich integral is a knot invariant that simultaneously realizes all of the Vassiliev invariants \cite{Kontsevich, BarNatanVKI,VassilievBook}.
+The relationship between the two frameworks is a very intimate bond that is spectacularly revealed in light of an algebra of chord diagrams that plays a central role in both constructions.
+We owe the proof that the Vassiliev settings can be reduced to the defining relations of that algebra to Birman--Lin \cite{BirmanLin}.
+Now despite the massive momentum brought forward to try and understand these invariants, it seems to have been left aside that Vassiliev invariants are at level $0$ of a whole cohomology theory of the topological moduli space of knots.
+Indeed, since Vassiliev~\cite{VassilievBook} and Hatcher~\cite{HatcherTopologicalmoduli} (followed by Budney~\cite{BudneyHomotopyType} and Budney--Cohen~\cite{BudneyHomology}) laid the groundwork for the study of the topology of the space of knots, relatively few attempts have been made to build actual realizations of $1$-cocycles or higher invariants: see \cite{VassilievTT2}, \cite{Sakai1, Sakai2}, \cite{MortierCADS, FT1cocycles}, \cite{FiedlerQuantum1cocycles, FiedlerSingularization, FiedlerPolyCocy}, \cite{Longoni, PelattSinha}.

+In light of the bond between the Kontsevich theory and Vassiliev knot invariants, it is only natural to expect that the Kontsevich integral will naturally generalize to higher dimensional invariants.
+The purpose of this article is to build a $1$-cocycle from that perspective.